Alternatives for Families: A Cognitive-Behavioral Therapy (AF-CBT)

 Population:

-• Status — Participants were families referred by Child Protective Services or other agency for physical abuse.
+- Status — Participants were families referred by Child Protective Services or other agencies for physical abuse.

 Location/Institution: Pittsburgh, Pennsylvania

-The purpose of the study was to examine the clinical course of families who receive individual child and parent cognitive-behavioral treatment (CBT; now called Alternatives for Families: A Cognitive-Behavioral Therapy [AF-CBT]) and family therapy (FT) to minimize abusive behavior and/or the psychological consequences of child physical abuse (CPA).
+The purpose of the study was to examine the clinical course of families who receive individual child and parent cognitive-behavioral treatment (CBT) [now called Alternatives for Families: A Cognitive-Behavioral Therapy (AF-CBT)] and family therapy (FT) to minimize abusive behavior and/or the psychological consequences of child physical abuse (CPA).
 Participants were randomly assigned to the CBT or FT conditions.
 There was also a nonrandom group of families who requested and then received routine community services (RCS) through a local provider of their selection.
-Measures utilized include the Conflict Tactics Scale (CTS), the Weekly Report of Abuse Indicators (WRAI), the Child Abuse Potential Inventory, the Sexual Abuse Fear Evaluation (SAFE), the Children's Attributions and Perceptions Scale (CAPS), the Youth Self-Report (YSR), the Children's Depression Inventory (CDI), the Children's Hostility Inventory, the Global Assessment Scale (GAS), the Brief Symptom Inventory (BSI), the Beck Depression Inventory (BDI), the Child Rearing Interview (CRI), the Parenting Scale (PS), the Parent Opinion Questionnaire (POQ), the Family Environment Scale (FES), and the Family Assessment Device (FAD).
-Assessments were taken pretreatment and posttreatment and at 3-month and 1-year follow-ups.
+Measures utilized include the Conflict Tactics Scale (CTS), the Weekly Report of Abuse Indicators (WRAI), the Child Abuse Potential Inventory, the Sexual Abuse Fear Evaluation (SAFE), the Children’s Attributions and Perceptions Scale (CAPS), the Youth Self-Report (YSR), the Children’s Depression Inventory (CDI), the Children’s Hostility Inventory, the Global Assessment Scale (GAS), the Brief Symptom Inventory (BSI), the Beck Depression Inventory (BDI), the Child Rearing Interview (CRI), the Parenting Scale (PS), the Parent Opinion Questionnaire (POQ), the Family Environment Scale (FES), and the Family Assessment Device (FAD).
 Results indicate that compared to RCS, the CBT and FT conditions showed significantly greater improvements in parent-to-child violence, parental distress and abuse risk, child externalizing problems, and family conflict and cohesion.
-The CBT and FT conditions had a lower rate of recurrence of abuse (5% and 6%) than RCS (30% one year after the completion of treatment) but the difference was not statistically significant.
+The CBT and FT conditions had a lower rate of recurrence of abuse than RCS but the difference was not statistically significant.
 All three groups showed other improvements over time.
-Limitations include small sample size, reliance on self-reported measures, and treatment course measures evaluated only a few of the various forms of verbal and physical discipline/force in which parents routinely engage and did not distinguish among behaviors varying in severity or seriousness.
+Limitations include small sample size, reliance on self-reported measures, and the treatment course measures evaluated only a few of the various forms of verbal and physical discipline/force in which parents routinely engage, and did not distinguish among behaviors varying in severity or seriousness.

 Length of controlled postintervention follow-up: 1 year.